white-label-development/javascript-fun/Angular/neil-angular-notes.md

 ##### Form and InputElement State:

-+ Value Changed :pristine or dirty (dirty = chnanged. if all are pristine, the form is pristine)
++ Value Changed :pristine or dirty (dirty = changed. if all are pristine, the form is pristine)

-+ Validity: valid or errors collection (form is valid id all input elements are valid)
++ Validity: valid or errors collection (form is valid if all input elements are valid)

 + Visited: touched or untouched (touched - focus has been set and focus left)